Two young Finns laughing together at a phone on a Helsinki street, Very Finnish Problems

 9. A Short Guide to Long Finnish Words

-Very Finnish Problems meme listing long Finnish compound words like lentokonesuihkuturbiiniapumekaanikkoaliupseerioppila
+Very Finnish Problems meme listing long Finnish compound words such as lentokonesuihkuturbiiniapumekaanikkoaliupseerioppilas

 Finnish builds new words by joining existing ones together, which produces compound words of considerable length.
-Kuumailmapallolentolahjakortti means "hot air balloon flight gift certificate."
-Lentokonesuihkuturbiiniapumekaanikkoaliupseerioppila translates as "airplane jet turbine engine auxiliary mechanic under officer student."
+Kuumailmapallolentolahjakortti means hot air balloon flight gift certificate.
+Lentokonesuihkuturbiiniapumekaanikkoaliupseerioppilas translates as airplane jet turbine engine auxiliary mechanic under officer student.
 These are real words used in real contexts.
 Finnish does not have spaces between the component parts, which keeps things tidy from a certain perspective and deeply challenging from another.

 10. Study Finnish Grammar Under Water